kimia-zahed/Problem_No_Face_To_Face_Soldieres_In_Line/README.md

 #### Qustion is: how many steps are needed until there are no face-to-face soldiers ?

 ## How do we solve this ?
-In this code we have simulated the process with python  from 10 to n soldiers (you can define n ) and  counted the number of tries until having no face-toface position in line and repeated it 10 times for every soldiers number.
+In this code we have simulated the process with python  from 10 to n soldiers (you can define n ) and  counted the number of tries until having no face-to-face position in line and repeated process of solving  10 times for every soldiers number.

 Next the avrage of trying number is calculated.